cloudera/CML_llm-hol/README.md

 # Large Language Models with Cloudera
 **Hands on Lab for Cloudera Machine Learning**

 :wave: and welcome...
-This repository is under
+This repository is under construction.

 Briefly about LLMs...